higgi13425/rmrwr-book/_book/io02-getting-started.md

 `brew install git`

 and this will quickly install.
-You will be prompted to click **Continue** buttons to complete the installation.
+You will be returned to the Terminal prompt (\$) when installation is complete.

 3. Check your installation.